Housing Accelerator Fund (HAF)

 How is The City spending the funding?

-The City of Calgary’s Housing Accelerator Fund Action Plan supports seven initiatives.
+The City of Calgary’s Housing Accelerator Fund Action Plan supports nine initiatives.
 Each initiative has outcomes to achieve with specific programs and projects and allocation of funds to ensure success of the initiatives.

 How can I get involved?

 The City cannot deliver outcomes under each initiative on its own.
 We will rely on industry, non-profit organizations, major partners, and Calgarians to support.
-More information on how you can get involved will be communicated soon.
+Please refer to the links under each initiative for how you can get involved.

 Is it a loan from the Federal Government?